 Does it feel like your mind jumps from one thing to another or your thoughts are swirling around instead of leading you to the conclusion you need?
 Maybe you open your mouth and find it difficult to express yourself?

 Clearer writing in a lot of ways meant clearer thinking

 For a long time, I found it difficult to express myself through words.
-There is definitely nothing wrong with being quiet, in fact, it’s especially annoying to me when I see children being overly criticised about this: there is no one set way to be or to learn.
+There is definitely nothing wrong with being quiet, in fact, it’s especially annoying to me when I see children or even teenagers being overly criticised about this: there is no one set way to be or to learn.

 But finding it difficult to express ourselves can be extremely imprisoning and leave us feeling unfulfilled, unhappy and lost.

 That is why I am a strong believer in journalling being especially good for Teenagers!

 Looking closer and finding beauty in the everyday